 Unlike LED technology, Fluorescent lighting works on a different principle.
-The ends of fluorescent tubes have tungsten filaments which heat up in response to a magnetic field generated by the AC current flowing through the circuit.
+The ends of fluorescent tubes have tungsten filaments which heat up in response to a magnetic field generated by the AC flowing through the circuit.

 WHY SHOULD YOU PREFER LED TUBE LIGHT OVER FLUORESCENT TUBES

-As you may know from reading the above section, LED tube lighting fixtures work on a more cleaner and efficient process.
+As you may know from reading the above section, LED tube lighting fixtures work on a cleaner and more efficient process.
 Operating an LED does not involve gas, heating of filament, and the requirement for additional components (like ballasts and starters).
 However, some LED tube lights do support ballast.

 Digging deeper, you will realize that LEDs offer many advantages.
 Once you choose to install LED fixtures, you'll never go back to conventional lighting technologies.